 * Patients with higher or lower BMI and/or other medical conditions may be prescribed other dietary prerequisites in addition to the above pre-op diet.

 * You may at this time drink other drinks as long as they have NO SUGAR

 Recommended Protein Powders

 Ideally, you want to get your protein intake from real foods.
 However, if you need to supplement with protein powder, we recommend sticking with plant-based proteins.
-Whey isolate is okay and you also may have premier protein shakes.
+Whey isolate is okay.
+Plant-based and clear liquid drinks are also great options.
 Choose a protein shake that is high in protein 20 grams or more and low in sugar <5 grams.